Luca Marini on Honda: "Valentino is very happy"

 We also consider it a success if Luca Marini now joins the Honda factory team.

 HRC has only offered one-year contracts to all candidates from Di Giannantonio to Oliveira and Pol Espargaró.
-Does that also apply to Marini?
+Luca Marini is asking for two or three years?

 I just asked that we be informed by next Monday if possible.
 That would be better for us.